High-order isospin-dependent surface tension contribution to the fourth-order symmetry energy of finite nuclei: Expression for the Sixth-order Symmetry Energy of Finite Nuclei

-Similar as the investigations given in the last section, it is very difficult to extract the value of the sixth-order symmetry energy $E_{\rm{sym,6}}(\rho_0)\equiv 720^{-1}\partial^6E(\rho_0,\delta)/\partial\delta^6|_{\delta=0}$ for infinite matter from this expression even if the $a_{\rm{a,6}}$ appeared in the mass formula via the term $a_{\rm{a,6}}I^6$ is constrained, since one could adjust the coefficient $s$ to make $E_{\rm{sym,6}}(\rho_0)$ small or large without essentially affecting the properties of finite nuclei like the nuclear surface tension.
-For example, without including the surface term here a ``small'' $a_{\rm{a,6}}\approx1\,\rm{MeV}$ (which can hardly be ``probed'' since the tiny factor $I^6$ associated with it) may induce an $E_{\rm{sym,6}}(\rho_0)$ about 7-8\,MeV, which is likely to be conflict with the empirical constraint on the EOS of ANM.
+Similarly to the investigations given in the last section, it is very difficult to extract the value of the sixth-order symmetry energy $E_{\rm{sym,6}}(\rho_0)\equiv 720^{-1}\partial^6E(\rho_0,\delta)/\partial\delta^6|_{\delta=0}$ for infinite matter from this expression even if the $a_{\rm{a,6}}$ appeared in the mass formula via the term $a_{\rm{a,6}}I^6$ is constrained, since one could adjust the coefficient $s$ to make $E_{\rm{sym,6}}(\rho_0)$ small or large without essentially affecting the properties of finite nuclei, such as the nuclear surface tension.
+For example, without including the surface term here a ``small'' $a_{\rm{a,6}}\approx1\,\rm{MeV}$ (which can hardly be ``probed'' because of the tiny factor $I^6$ associated with it) may induce an $E_{\rm{sym,6}}(\rho_0)$ of about 7-8\,MeV, which is likely to be in What implication does a sizableconflict with the empirical constraint on the EOS of ANM.
 In this sense, the surface contribution to $a_{\rm{sym},6}(A)$ is fundamental.
 In addition, by requiring, e.g., $E_{\rm{sym},6}(\rho_0)\lesssim1\,\rm{MeV}$ and $a_{\rm{sym},6}(A)\lesssim1\,\rm{MeV}$, Eq.\,(\ref{ee6}) then provides a link relating several characteristics with sizable magnitude, which could be used to establish certain correlations among them.
 These are left for future studies.